Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 One week before a challenge starts, change and adjust the challenge pages on the website to reflect the current challenge and create a PR.

-For instructions on updating the pages, see the "[Updating the Monthly Challenge Pages on the Website](./technical-guidelines.md/#updating-the-monthly-challenge-pages-on-the-website)".
+For instructions on updating the pages, see the "[Updating the Monthly Challenge Pages on the Website](./technical-guidelines.md/#updating-the-monthly-challenge-pages-on-the-website)" section in the Technical Guidelines.

 ## The First Day of the Month